-The Radio Shack 12-500 Weather Cube Radio is one of the most reliable and cheapest forms of safety insurance in which you could invest.
+Here is our Radio Shack 12-500 Weather Cube Review.
+Now this radio is one of the most reliable and cheapest forms of safety insurance in which you could invest.
 It can alert you to the presence of earthquakes, tornadoes, strong thunderstorms, and any weather warnings issued by the National Weather Service; thus, giving you a little time to prepare for, and take cover from.

 Non weather emergencies may also be received, such as AMBER alerts and boil-water advisories.
 Plus, you can listen to it anytime throughout the day, to get the latest weather reports and forecasts.
 The weather radio services can be received most anywhere throughout the USA, and typically broadcast twenty-four hours per day, on all seven days of the week.